 Pawsitive Steps Rehabilitation & Sports Medicine is a proud veterinary practice partner with OrthoPets, a world leader in veterinary orthotics manufacturing, located in Denver, Colorado.
 Our unique relationship with them, as OrthoPets Michigan, allows us to help provide individualized orthotic and prosthetic device options for more complicated cases.
 Through careful planning, measurements, development and rehabilitation care after the device is built, successful veterinary orthotic and prosthetic outcomes are possible.

 Conditions in which prosthetic devices can return or preserve functional use of a limb:

 - Cancer treatment options, if the distal or lower limb is involved

 Please note that patients requiring orthotic or prosthetic devices should have some rehabilitation care to help them adjust to using their device as quickly and efficiently as possible.
 Periodic monitoring for fit and function will also be needed in these cases.
-Pawsitive Steps Rehabilitation & Therapy for Pets is uniquely prepared to assist you with this level of care for the benefit of your best friend.
+Pawsitive Steps Rehabilitation & Sports Medicine is uniquely prepared to assist you with this level of care for the benefit of your best friend.

 Advanced surgical options are becoming available for veterinary patients, including joint replacement and even prosthetic implant surgeries.
-These options were not specifically addressed above since we do not provide surgical care at Pawsitive Steps Rehabilitation & Therapy for Pets.
-Surgical options would best be discussed with a Board-certified Veterinary Surgeon and, if elected, should be followed with a rehabilitation care program.
+These options were not specifically addressed above since we do not provide surgical care at Pawsitive Steps Rehabilitation & Sports Medicine.
+Surgical options would best be discussed with a board-certified Veterinary Surgeon and, if elected, should be followed with a rehabilitation care program.